 Flood insurance does not reduce flood damages but transforms the random sequence of losses into a regular series of payments.
 It is only in the last five years or so that flood insurance has become readily available for houses, although it was always available for some very large commercial and industrial properties.
 There are many issues with the premium for this type of insurance and how insurance companies evaluate the risk (is it based on the house floor being inundated or the ground within the property?).
-These issues are outside the scope of this present study.
+These issues are outside the scope of this present study and are currently being investigated by the Federal Government following the recent Victorian and Queensland floods.